SELF-SERVICE STORAGE FACILITY ACT (EXCERPT)

 (e) A statement that if the tenant is a service member and is transferred or deployed overseas on active duty for a period of 180 days or more, the tenant is entitled to give the owner notice of that transfer or deployment and is entitled to protections under this act or other law.

-(3) A notice given pursuant to this section shall be presumed delivered when it is deposited with the United States postal service and properly addressed with postage prepaid or when it is transmitted by electronic mail to the tenant's last known electronic mail address.
-An owner who gives notice under subsection (2) shall make an affidavit stating how and when the notice was delivered to the tenant and shall attach a copy of the notice to the affidavit.
-The owner shall retain the affidavit for introduction into evidence in any potential action under section 6(1).
+(3) A notice under this section is presumed delivered when it is deposited with the United States postal service and properly addressed with postage prepaid or when it is transmitted by electronic mail to the tenant's last known electronic mail address.

 (5) After the expiration of the time given in the notice described in subsection (2), except as provided in subsection (6), an advertisement of the sale or other disposition shall be published once a week for 2 consecutive weeks in the print or electronic version of a newspaper of general circulation in the area where the self-service storage facility or self-contained storage unit is located or posted once per week for 2 consecutive weeks on a publicly available website identified in the rental agreement.
 Regardless of whether a sale involves the property of more than 1 tenant, a single advertisement may be used to advertise the disposal of property at the sale.
 An advertisement under this section shall include all of the following:

 (a) A brief, general inventory, as described in subsection (7), of the personal property subject to the lien that is to be sold.